 Chuma's research has been published in peer-reviewed journals such as British Journal of Psychology; Current Directions in Psychological Science and European Journal of Social Psychology.
 Chuma is regularly invited to review papers for leading journals in psychological science including Political Psychology, Personality and Social Psychology Bulletin, Group Processes and Intergroup Relations, European Journal of Social Psychology, and Social Psychology.
-He has served on the editorial board of Cogent Psychology as editor and, now for the British Journal of Social Psychology as editorial consultant.
+He has served on the editorial board of Cogent Psychology as editor and, currently sits on the editorial boards of the British Journal of Social Psychology and Asian Journal of Social Psychology as editorial consultant.

 The following undergraduate modules are representative of my current teaching:

 - C81MPR Practical Methods in Psychology

 - C83MPR: Research Project (final year dissertation)

 See also my external webpage at (http://nottingham.academia.edu/ChumaOwuamalam/Papers) for selected outputs from completed projects.